anoma/namada/docs/src/user-guide/ledger.md

 ## 📝 Initialize an account

-First, let's generate a key in the wallet that we'll use for the account.
+If you already have a key in your wallet, you can skip this step and use it in the following commands.
+Otherwise, generate a new key now:

 ```shell
 anoma wallet key gen --alias my-key